llama3-py/llama3-remake.py/README.md

-# llama3-model.py
+# Llama3-remake.py
-🚀 llama3 model explain for educational purposes to help understand and experiment with the Llama3 model as described in the Llama3 release.
+🚀 Llama3 remake for educational purposes to help understand and experiment with the Llama3 model as described in the Llama3 release.

 ## Structure